Overview

 Image Description: This image above shows the the white-on-green University of Oregon text located on the top.
 Below this is the black-on-yellow Login Required text.
 Below this, the window has a field to capture Username and a field to capture Password .
 Below these is a white-on-green text Login button used to submit your credentials.

-Once you log in successfully with your credentials, you will be presented with the Duo screen as shown below:
+Once you log in successfully with your credentials, you will be presented with a Duo screen.
+This example is showing the Verified Push prompt.

-The second window allows you to pick the Duo device you would like to use for the second factor.
-This can be any of the devices you have registered using the Duo prompt.
+The Other options link allows you to pick the Duo device you would like to use for the second factor.
+If you are looking to add or manage registered methods, this can be done by choosing the This can be any of the devices you have registered using the Duo prompt.
 More information on registering devices can be found in the related article How to register and manage devices for Duo.

 Shibboleth Cookie